 The above requirements are based on MOCN.

-5.3.6 Potential New Requirements needed to support the use case
+5.3.6 Potential New Requirements needed to support the Use Case

-[PR 5.3.6-001] In case of indirect network sharing, the 3GPP system shall support mechanisms to minimize service interruptions for UEs that are moving between different Shared RANs or between a Shared RAN and a non-shared RAN (managed by Hosting and Participating Operators).
+[PR 5.3.6-001] In case of indirect network sharing, the 5G system shall support mechanisms to minimize service interruptions for UEs that are moving between different Shared RANs or between a Shared RAN and a non-shared RAN (managed by Hosting and Participating Operators).